browserengineering/book/book/invalidation.md

 Dirty flags like `children_dirty` are the traditional approach to layout invalidation, but they have downsides.
-Using them correctly means paying attention to the dependencies between fields and when each is read from and written to.
+Using them correctly means paying attention to the dependencies between fields and knowing when each field is read from and written to.
 And it's easy to forget to check or set a dirty flag, which leads to hard-to-find bugs.
 In our simple browser, it could probably be done, but a real browser's layout system is much more complex, and mistakes become almost impossible to avoid.